Disability Advocacy, One Note at a Time with IVLP Gold Star Serhii Letuchyi

 IVLP Gold Star Serhii Letuchyi will join WorldDenver to discuss his disability rights work and the impact of the International Visitor Leadership Program.
 Mr. Letyuchi visited Denver in 2017 and has used the lessons learned here to organize a number of programs in his city of Starobielsk to improve accessibility for those with disabilities in public life, civil society, and the arts.
 As we celebrate the 30th anniversary of the Americans with Disabilities Act, this public event will shed light on the progress made and still needed in access and inclusion, and how international exchange can help improve access for all.

 *This event will provide simultaneous English-Ukrainian Interpretation, American Sign Language, International Sign Language, and live closed captioning.
-Please note that due to Zoom's interpretation settings, audio will not be available if you use a Chromebook device or phone audio to join the Zoom webinar.*
+Please note that due to Zoom's interpretation settings, audio will not be available if you use a Chromebook device or phone audio to join the Zoom webinar.
+Please be sure to update your Zoom to the latest version before the webinar to ensure you can access interpretation.*

 This event is presented in honor of